panjan/blog/_posts/2018-11-27-glowing-alien-mask.markdown

 ## Connecting the Board

 Solder cables according to the wiring diagram.
 Strengthen the connections using a hot glue gun.
 Don't apply the glue to the board like in the picture (silly me), but rather glue the cables to the mask.
-That will relieve stress from the connections even better.
+This will relieve stress from the connections even better.
 Sew Wemos to the inside of the mask.
 Isolate the unused LED strip power cables if there are any.

 ![wemos connected](/assets/alien_wemos.jpeg)
 *The Wemos board connected and sewn to the mask.*